Crossover between moral philosophy and economics

 GiveWell is focusing on what is the most amount of good we can do right now.
 They are evaluating the most effective non-profits.
 Their annual top-recommended charities are mostly based in the developing world.
 Each charity is evaluated with a very rigorous, extended research.
 Here is the report for the Against Malaria Foundation, which is giving out mosquito bed-nets.
 It is estimated that they save a life every ~$3,299k donated.
 GiveWell is inspirationally transparent: Here is a list of their mistakes.
 Read more about their four criteria: 1.
 Evidence of effectiveness 2.
 Cost-effectiveness 3.
 Room for more funding 4.
 Transparency.
 Read through their FAQ to quickly understand the core problems they are working on: What are the benefits of deworming?
 Is there really a need for more mosquito bed-nets?.
 How they select their top charities?

-Will MacAskill – founder and one of the leaders of the movement.
-Listen to his interviews on Sam Harris or Tim Ferriss podcasts
+Will MacAskill – This is how I stumbled upon effective altruism.
+Will is one of the founders of the movement.
+I think one of the best intros to EA’s ideas are his interviews on Sam Harris or Tim Ferriss podcasts

 80,000 hours – a guide to using your career to help solve the world's most pressing problems.
 Lot's of great resources including 2 min summary, Personal fit: one of the most important considerations in choosing a career link, Take care of yourself and your mental health link

-EA Introductory Fellowship Syllabus – same as above but run from Standford
+EA Introductory Fellowship Syllabus – same as above but run from Stanford

 Russ Roberts on 80000 Hours Show.
 On whether it’s more effective to help strangers, or people you know – one of the most interesting critiques to EA's heuristics